Volunteers are the heart and soul of Valley View…we would be lost without all the helping

 budget, communication and marketing, donor relationships and building

 community/business partnerships to ensure our short and long term financial sustainability.

 Program Committee – Sharing our space with people to learn, play and restore in nature is the core of our mission.
 The programs committee focuses on outdoor recreation, outdoor education, history and fine arts.
 We treasure the simplicity and peacefulness of Valley View so we are working on building a balanced approach to passive and organized experiences for people of all ages to enjoy the great outdoors, explore their artistic talents and stay connected with our natural world.

-Agriculture Committee – Valley View has a number of agricultural projects including a well-established community garden with approximately 60 gardeners, bee hives, a one acre hops field and a 2 acre plant rescue garden.
+Agriculture Committee – Valley View has a number of agricultural projects including a well-established community garden, bee hives, popcorn fields, a one acre hops field and a 2 acre plant rescue garden.

 We are constantly working to maintain and improve our property for visitors.
 For decades before Valley View was formed, this land was used only for tenant farming.
 Work was done to prepare fields and grow crops, but there was no attention paid to invasive species such as honeysuckle or to what we now consider important cleanup and property maintenance chores.
 We couldn’t survive without our small mowing team who groom more than 5 miles of trails and we are so thankful to all the individuals, scout troops, schools and community organizations who have contributed to the thousands of volunteer hours over the past decade.